caxperts/AppControls/wiki/CodingGuidlines.md

 ## Framework
 The utilization of React as the prescribed framework is paramount to maintain consistency and streamline development practices.
 React's component-based architecture and declarative syntax provide a powerful foundation for building interactive and responsive user interfaces.
 React also allows us to fairly simply create offline AppControls.
-Where possible use the new [signals](https://preactjs.com/guide/v10/signals/) system for cleaner code.

 ## Backend
 If a backend is required C# or Node is prefered.
 Single solutions like NextJS that are used for frontend and backend are approved.